How TPM Helped A Digital Startup Increase Organic Traffic by 111% in Just 4 Months

 Building a Site

-Work began on a Company X site that would support the pillar content strategy efforts.
+Work began on a DirectRFP site that would support the pillar content strategy efforts.
 Like any business web presence, it had to be engaging, easy to navigate, and seamlessly funnel visitors to the content optimized for the pillar strategy.
 But that was not enough.
 TPM also optimized their content efforts with intuitive pop-ups, chat boxes, and other CTAs throughout the site — all guiding visitors to the downloadable pillar page.

 Making It Shine